 Theses that make use of research involving human subjects must be reviewed and approved by the University Human Subjects Institutional Review Board (IRB), in compliance with federal regulations.
-The University IRB must review and approve the proposed research before data collection or recruitment of subjects is initiated.
+ASU's IRB must review and approve the proposed research before data collection or recruitment of subjects is initiated and must approve any changes to the data collection procedure throughout the course of the data collection.
 More information can be found at: https://researchintegrity.asu.edu/responsible-conduct.

-It is very important that students check with their committee members well in advance of data collection to ensure compliance with university regulations regarding the collection of research data.
+It is critically important that students check with their committee members well in advance of data collection to ensure compliance with university regulations regarding the collection of research data.